2023 Honda CRF250RX: TRAIL-READY MOTOCROSS PERFORMANCE.

 Frame / Subframe

-The aluminum frame is 1.5 pounds lighter for 2022, drawing heavily from the CRF450RX.
-Updates include widely curved main spars with smaller cross-sections, plus optimized rib placement in the backs of the pivot plates.
-Longitudinal rigidity is maintained for straight-line stability, while lateral rigidity is reduced by 20% to enhance handling feel when cornering.
+The lightweight aluminum frame has widely curved main spars with small cross-sections, plus optimized rib placement in the backs of the pivot plates.
+Longitudinal rigidity is optimized for straight-line stability, while lateral rigidity is optimized to enhance handling feel when cornering.

-The subframe features a simplified design that enabled the elimination of a separate seat support, achieving a weight reduction of .7 pounds.
+The subframe features a simple design that doesn’t require a separate seat support, to minimize weight.

 The coil-spring Showa fork is a 49 mm fully adjustable leading-axle, inverted telescopic design with 12.2 inches of stroke.
-The upper and lower triple clamps have been redesigned, with rigidity rebalanced via updated reinforcement ribs, delivering increased flex characteristics for improved handling and feel through a corner.
-Traction and bump-impact performance are better as well, and the bike has an agile corner approach, with sharp handling characteristics.
+The upper and lower triple clamps are designed with optimized reinforcement ribs, delivering flex for handling and feel through a corner.
+Traction and bump-impact performance are excellent as well, and the bike has an agile corner approach, with sharp handling characteristics.